ZachsPage/md-decision-trees/doc/development.md

 ### Additions
 * Update to use `reactflow` instead of `cytoscape` - done
 * Add comparative node feature:
-  * Add a right / context click menu for nodes - buld should only appear if the node is a Pro or Con
+  * Add a right / context click menu for nodes - but should only appear if the node is a Pro or Con
-    * Make the menu show "Add relationship..." - when hovering over "Make relationship...", a sub-menu should extend to the right, and show two options: "Make Pro for..." or "Make Con for..."
+    * Make the menu show "Add relationship..." - when hovering over "Add relationship...", a sub-menu should extend to the right, and show two options: "Make Pro for..." or "Make Con for..."
   * When "Make Pro / Con for..." is clicked:
     * For the UI:
       * Close the menu, and create an edge with one end connected to the selected node, and the other end connected to the users mouse - which moves when the mouse moves